 The garden is hugged bya series of art deco palaces such as thePalais de Chaillot (housing 3 museums and a theatre), the Museum for Modern Art and the Palais de Tokyo.
 The latter is home to two wonderful restaurants and opened until midnight (but closed on Tuesdays).
 You’ll also find the underground Paris aquarium on this same site which offers evening visits on Saturdays.

 And if you don’t want your night in Paris to end, you could always pull an all-nighter before enjoying a delicious breakfast at Carette.
-This Parisian bakery is where to find some of the most mouthwatering croissants in the all of Paris.
+This Parisian bakery is where to find some of the most mouthwatering croissants in the City of Lights.

 Get front-row seats to the Versailles Fountain Show

 Another classic Paris at night experience is theNight Fountains show at Versailles.
 Every Saturday evening, from mid-June to mid-September, the Garden of Versailles bathes in a captivating illuminated setting and the fountains danse to the music.This shimmering spectacle lasts for 2.5 hours and ends with a splendid fireworks display.

 The correct dates for this event can be found here.
 Also, note that this activity is not included in a regular ticket.
 It’s recommended to arrive at 7.45 p.m. to be in time for the show which starts at 8.30 p.m. and ends around 11.05 p.m.

 Here’s how to get to Versailles from the center of Paris: